 Some provisions of the collective bargaining agreement between the Histadrut, which is the General Federation of Labor in Israel, and the Coordination Bureau of Economic Organizations, including the Industrialist's Association of Israel, apply to our Israeli employees by virtue of extension orders of the Israeli Ministry of Industry, Trade and Labor.
-These provisions concern the length of the workday and the work-week, recuperation pay and commuting expenses.
+These provisions concern the length of the workday and the work-week, recuperation pay and commuting expenses, compensation for working on the day before and after a holiday and payments to pension funds.
 Furthermore, these provisions provide that the wages of most of our employees are adjusted automatically.
 The amount and frequency of these adjustments are modified from time to time.
 In addition, Israeli law determines minimum wages for workers, minimum paid leave or vacation, sick leave, working hours and days of rest, insurance for work-related accidents, determination of severance pay, the duty to give notice of dismissal or resignation and other conditions of employment.
+In addition, certain laws prohibit or limit the employer's ability to dismiss its employees in special circumstances.
 We have never experienced a work stoppage, and we believe our relations with our employees are good.

 Israeli law generally requires the payment of severance by employers upon the retirement or death of an employee or termination of employment.
-We currently fund a majority of our ongoing severance obligations through monthly insurance payments.
+We currently fund most of our ongoing severance obligations through insurance policies.
 As of September 30, 2005, our net accrued unfunded severance obligations totaled \$66,000.

 Furthermore, Israeli employees and employers are required to pay predetermined sums to the National Insurance Institute.
 These amounts also include payments for national health insurance.
 The payments to the National Insurance Institute can equal up to approximately 16.0% of wages, of which the employee contributes approximately 10.0% and the employer contributes approximately 6.0%.